abstractmachines/abstractmachines.github.io/_posts/2018-2-24-async-await-infinite-regression.md

 - We can return functions from functions.
 - That's it.
 That's what that sentence `functions are first-class objects in JS` means.

-> Callbacks are a great use case for "functions as first class objects" in JS.
+> Callbacks are a great use case for "functions as first class objects" in JS; passing a function as arguments as per above.

+> Callbacks are higher order functions.

 ## Callbacks

-WIP
+> "A callback function is a function passed into another function as an argument, which is then invoked inside the outer function to complete some kind of routine or action."
+[MDN](https://developer.mozilla.org/en-US/docs/Glossary/Callback_function)

 ## Objects